fsn1995/orbit-drift-MODIS-ice-albedo/README.md

 - [analysis/randomAlbedoExtractionS3.m](analysis/randomAlbedoExtractionS3.m), using [geotiffinterp](https://www.mathworks.com/matlabcentral/fileexchange/47899-geotiffinterp) made by [Chad Greene](https://github.com/chadagreene).

 The random sampling sites and PROMICE AWS data url links are all available in the shp folder.
 PROMICE AWS edition 4 data were batch downloaded and processed for analysis.
+Point scale albeod data are extracted using the scripts in the [development and validation of harmonized satellite albedo](https://github.com/fsn1995/Remote-Sensing-of-Albedo)
 - [analysis/promiceawsV4.m](analysis/promiceawsV4.m)

 ## Orbital Drift Effect